sanderslab/magellanmapper/README.md

 - Image stitching is run through ImageJ/Fiji
   - ImageJ itself also depends on Java but does not work well on Java > 8 (as of 2019-01-29)
-  - As of Clrbrain v0.8.3, an argument can be given to `runclrbrain.sh` and `stitch.sh` to specify the Java home specifically for ImageJ, which should be a typical path exported as `JAVA_HOME` but here passed as an argument to ImageJ, eg:
+  - As of MagellanMapper v0.8.3, an argument can be given to `runclrbrain.sh` and `stitch.sh` to specify the Java home specifically for ImageJ, which should be a typical path exported as `JAVA_HOME` but here passed as an argument to ImageJ, eg:

 ```
 ./runclrbrain.sh -j /Library/Java/JavaVirtualMachines/jdk1.8.0_131.jdk/Contents/Home
 ```

-- Two ImageJ stitching plugins are available, which Clrbrain runs as ImageJ scripts in minimize the need for intervention:
+- Two ImageJ stitching plugins are available, which MagellanMapper runs as ImageJ scripts in minimize the need for intervention:
   - The original stitcher, `Stitching`, requires a large amount of RAM/swap space and runs single-threaded, taking days to stitch a multi-tile image
   - The new, recommended stitcher, `BigStitcher`, uses RAM much more efficiently through an HDF5 format and utilizes multiprocessing
 - BigStitcher currently requires a graphical environment, which is also recommended for manual verification of tile alignment